lingualdev/lingualdev.github.io/content/blog/validating-your-nextjs-i18n.md

   - it-it.json
 ```

-Using the `-l` or `--locales` option you define where the target locale files are located and with the `-s` or `--source` option you can specify the base/reference file / folder to compare the target files against.
+With the `-l` or `--locales` option you can define where the target locale files are located and with the `-s` or `--source` option you can specify the base/reference file/folder to compare the target files against.
 To define where the source files are located you can use the `-u` or `--unused` option and also provide the `-f` or `--format`to tell the parser if we need to check for `react-intl`, `next-intl` or the `i18-next` format.

 ```bash
 yarn i18n:check --locales locales --source en-en -f next-intl -u src